 We examined possible pathways, or mechanisms, through which the benefits of homeownership are transmitted.
 These include one psychological mechanism (perceived control), one sociological (social identity), one financial (user cost of housing), and one having to do with residential stability.

 We found that sense of control was a significant factor in the health outcomes examined: An elevated sense of control explains why homeowners have a reduced risk for both physical and mental health problems, and better overall health.

 We also found that residential stability is a key mechanism linking homeownership and social outcomes: The longer people live in the same house, the more likely they are to vote in local elections, form social ties in their neighborhoods, and become engaged in their community.

-The social benefits provide an important justification for continuing to support homeownership.
 With regard to financial interests, we found that the user cost of housing is not significant in any of the models.
 Additionally, we examined dependencies, or whether certain effects were altered by factors such as home equity.
 We found that home equity does, indeed, play a role in those models that examine health outcomes.
 Specifically, the homeownership effect on health depends on higher home equity; it is no longer associated with better mental, physical, and overall health when equity in the home is negative or low.
 This finding suggests that the relationship between homeownership and health is complicated by, and is even dependent upon, home equity levels.